 All that being said, it’s unwise to run out, buy a bunch of biodiesel and pour it into your furnace on a whim.
 Make sure you have a qualified HVAC service professional inspect your system to advise you on anything you need to be aware of before proceeding.
 The technician can also help you pick what blend to use and address any other concerns you have.

-Call local One Hour Heating & Air Conditioning® for more information and advice if you’d like to explore using biodiesel in your system.
+Call local One Hour Air Conditioning & Heating North NJ for more information and advice if you’d like to explore using biodiesel in your system.
 We’re always here to help!